pleumann/pasta80/README.md

 The compiler also has some features that were borrowed from or inspired by later versions of Turbo Pascal:

+  * Lopps can be controlled via `Break` and `Continue`.
   * You can query the keyboard with `KeyPressed` and `ReadKey`.
   * Color support via `TextColor` and `TextBackground` with constants for the 8 Spectrum Next colors.
-  * A simple `assert` procedure that counts passes/fails and shows the failed line number.
+  * A simple `Assert` procedure that counts passes/fails and shows the failed line number.

 Since that list sounds quite exhaustive, you might ask what is missing.
 These are the current limitations:

 * All the remaining compiler directives are not yet supported.